Network Security

 In order to overcome the limitations and drawbacks of port and content-based traffic classification, the development of statistical classification methods has become an important area of research.
 As part of the LUPUS project, our goal is to find new traffic properties and metrics which can be derived from passive traffic measurements and which allow us to better distinguish between different protocols and applications.
 Thereby, we concentrate on statistical methods which are easy to implement and to deploy in real networks.

-Scientists: Johannes Späth, M.Sc., Max Helm, M. Sc., Dr. Johann Schlamp, Eric Hauser, Stefan Lachnit, M.Sc., Markus Sosnowski, M.Sc., Benedikt Jaeger, Manuel Simon, M.Sc., Patrick Sattler, M.Sc., Johannes Zirngibl, Lion Steger, Prof. Dr. Ralph Holz, Marcel Kempf, M.Sc., Henning Stubbe, Kilian Holzinger
+Scientists: Michael Oberrauch, Johannes Späth, M.Sc., Max Helm, M. Sc., Dr. Johann Schlamp, Christian Dietze, Eric Hauser, Stefan Lachnit, M.Sc., Markus Sosnowski, M.Sc., Benedikt Jaeger, Manuel Simon, M.Sc., Patrick Sattler, Daniel Petri, M.Sc., Lion Steger, Prof. Dr. Ralph Holz, Marcel Kempf, M.Sc., Jonas Andre, M. Sc., Tim Betzer, Kilian Holzinger

-Projects: SLICES-PP, 6G-life, 6G-ANNA, SLICES-SC, PRIMEnet, 6G Zukunftslabor Bayern – 6G Future Lab Bavaria, ModANet, AI4Performance, MOONSHINE, AutoMon, X-Check, SENDATE, I2RS, Vermont, Diadem Firewall, COST TMA, Peeroskop, DFG LUPUS, HISTORY - HIgh Speed neTwork mOnitoRing and analYsis, SASER
+Projects: POST, SLICES-PP, 6G-life, 6G-ANNA, PRIMEnet, 6G Zukunftslabor Bayern – 6G Future Lab Bavaria, SLICES-SC, ModANet, AI4Performance, MOONSHINE, AutoMon, X-Check, SENDATE, I2RS, Vermont, Diadem Firewall, COST TMA, Peeroskop, DFG LUPUS, HISTORY - HIgh Speed neTwork mOnitoRing and analYsis, SASER

 Publications (newest, Full list):